A closer look at our Statue of Liberty Hanukkah lamp

 Anson's family was later deported to Theresienstadt concentration camp in what is now the Czech Republic, where his mother and father survived.
 His younger brother Heinz was killed in Majdanek concentration camp in Poland, while his sister Sigrid survived in several camps before being liberated at Bergen-Belsen in Germany.
 At the end of the war, while in a rehabilitation hospital in Sweden, and unaware that her parents were alive, Sigrid wrote a letter addressed to "Manfred Anson, Australia."
 Amazingly, he received it, and the siblings were in touch once again.
 During the war, Anson served in the Australian Army.

-In 1963 Anson immigrated to the United States to join his sister; by then, unfotunately, both of their parents had passed away.
+In 1963 Anson immigrated to the United States to join his sister; by then, unfortunately, both of their parents had passed away.
 An avid collector, he began to acquire memorabilia of his new country, ultimately amassing several thousand souvenirs of the Statue of Liberty, the Liberty Bell, and the U.S. Capitol.
 He designed his Hanukkah lamp for the centennial of the Statue of Liberty in 1986 and donated the original to the Statue of Liberty National Museum, which subsequently acquired many objects from his collection.
-Over the next twenty-five years, Anson had a number of the Hanukkah lamps cast; the one at the National Museum of American History was one of the first and one that he made for his family.
+Over the next 25 years, Anson had a number of the Hanukkah lamps cast; the one at the National Museum of American History was one of the first and one that he made for his family.

 Anson used a souvenir figurine to cast the statuettes for the lamp, and the Statue of Liberty torch was transformed into a candle holder.
 As Hanukkah is celebrated for eight days, a traditional seven-branched Polish menorah was reworked with an extra arm, with a ninth candleholder for the shamash, a servitor used to light the other candles, affixed at the front.
 The lamp is surmounted by an American eagle, and the base of each statuette is inscribed with significant dates in Jewish history.